microsoft/finops-toolkit/docs-mslearn/framework/optimize/licensing.md

 Microsoft offers several tools to help you identify when you should consider purchasing reservations or savings plans.
 You can choose whether you want to start by analyzing usage or by reviewing the system-generated recommendations based on your historical usage and cost.
 We recommend starting with the recommendations to focus your initial efforts:

 - **Understand Azure licensing models:** Gain an understanding of Azure's licensing models, including pay-as-you-go, reservations, hybrid benefits, and enterprise agreements.
 Determine which licensing options align best with the organization's needs and budget.
-Review the rules for [Azure Hybrid Benefit for Windows Server](https://learn.microsoft.com/windows-server/get-started/azure-hybrid-benefit?tabs=azure) and [Azure Hybrid Benefit for SQL database.](https://learn.microsoft.com/azure/azure-sql/azure-hybrid-benefit?view=azuresql&tabs=azure-portal)
+Review the rules for [Azure Hybrid Benefit for Windows Server](/windows-server/get-started/azure-hybrid-benefit?tabs=azure&preserve-view=true) and [Azure Hybrid Benefit for SQL database.](/azure/azure-sql/azure-hybrid-benefit?view=azuresql&tabs=azure-portal&preserve-view=true)
-- **Review Advisor's cost optimization workbook** to [identify existing licensing benefits](https://learn.microsoft.com/azure/advisor/advisor-cost-optimization-workbook#azure-hybrid-benefit) and ensure they are applied to the resources that will have the biggest return in savings.
+- **Review Advisor's cost optimization workbook** to [identify existing licensing benefits](/azure/advisor/advisor-cost-optimization-workbook#azure-hybrid-benefit) and ensure they're applied to the resources that have the biggest return in savings.

 <br>

 ## Building on the basics

-At this point, you have defined a strategy for Licensing and SaaS optimization.
+At this point, you defined a strategy for Licensing and SaaS optimization.
 As you move beyond the basics, consider the following points:

 - **Enhance compliance governance:** Establish processes and controls to ensure compliance with licensing agreements, regulatory requirements, and internal policies within Microsoft Cloud.
 Implement software asset management practices, conduct regular audits, and enforce license usage policies.
 - **Monitor and review:** Continuously monitor usage, costs, and compliance metrics for software licenses and SaaS subscriptions within Microsoft Cloud.
 Review reports, analyze trends, and identify areas for further optimization or cost savings.